 New evidence is also showing that probiotics before and after weight loss surgery can have a positive impact.
 Probiotics have been shown to decrease bacterial overgrowth, improve gut motility, and improve vitamin B12 absorption.
 In some patients it has also been shown to increase weight loss after surgery!
 Read more about the vitamins, minerals, and supplements Dr. Clark recommends here.

-If you would like more information about how Anchorage Bariatrics can help you with a customized weight loss solution, would like to attend a free informational seminar or our Monthly Support Group, please call us at 907-644-THIN.
+If you would like more information about how Anchorage Bariatrics can help you with a customized weight loss solution, or would like to attend a free informational seminar please call us at 907-644-THIN.